LeoSage01/Weather-App/README.md

 # Weather-App

-This is a Weather App was built using React Native
+This is a Weather App built using React Native